poojasethi/.vim/README.md

-# .vim
+# vimrc
-.vimrc, plugins, and such
+My .vimrc, plugins, and such.